 HR Tip of the Week

-Training Time and Travel Time: When Is Pay Required?
+Travel Time and Training Time: When Is Pay Required?

-The Fair Labor Standards Act (FLSA) is a federal law that regulates minimum wage, overtime pay, child labor and recordkeeping.
-Among other things, the FLSA requires employers to pay non-exempt employees for all "hours worked."
-The definition of hours worked includes both the time spent actually working and time spent on certain other activities, such as attending training sessions and traveling.
+The Fair Labor Standards Act (FLSA) requires employers to pay non-exempt employees for all "hours worked."
+The definition of hours worked includes both the time spent actually working and time spent on certain other non-productive activities, such as attending training sessions and traveling for work.

-In this Tip, we discuss several situations where training and travel time are compensable.
+Below, we discuss several situations where training and travel time must be paid.

 In most cases, the FLSA requires employers to pay non-exempt employees for the time they spend in training.
 In order for training time to be considered unpaid, the training must meet all four of the following criteria: